 Never leave a heater unattended.
 Unplug it when you leave home, when not in use and before you go to sleep.
 Only use one heater per outlet, as an electric heater will fully load an outlet.

 The room the baby sleeps in should be well ventilated and at a temperature comfortable for a lightly clothed adult.
-Research indicates that the temperature for a babies' room is between 16-20C, with the ideal room temperature being 18C.
+You may need a heater in baby’s bedroom.
+A heater with a thermostat is best to keep the temperature even.
+The room should feel comfortable for a lightly clad adult, not too hot or cold.